tomaskjay/tomaswerts.com/collections/_posts/2024-05-30-trip-to-the-bahamas.md

 <br><br>

 ![](\images\bahamas-album\b7f1769f-3feb-4baf-99c1-76a1f4944470.jpg)<br>
 My grandpa got us these shirts for Christmas so naturally we had to take a picture for him.
-If you're wondering why we're wearing long-sleeves, it's because standing under the sun there for a full day is like shaking hands with skin cancer. <br><br>
+We're wearing long-sleeves because standing under the sun there for a full day is like shaking hands with skin cancer. <br><br>

 ![](\images\bahamas-album\X8A9188.jpeg)<br>
 The first day, I fished with my cousin Tobey and our guide Randy.
 You start off by flying across the water away from the main island to somewhere more remote.
 It's a great way to start the morning; you just have to make sure you hold on to your hat.